 Bring the Curriculum for Excellence to life with the help of our incredible collections!
-Our newly developed tours for schoolchildren offer the following learning opportunities:
+Our programme offers the following learning opportunities:

 Length: 90mins - 2 hours (depending on group requirements with time for a break if necessary)

 Themes: Victorian childhood: daily life, schooling and game; the life and legacy of Andrew Carnegie in Scotland; Victorian working-class life with a focus on the weaving industry

 Activity sessions led by Museum staff and trained volunteers in the Birthplace Cottage and Main Exhibition Hall.
 Pupils have the option to dress up as Victorian school childrenand in groups will handle museum objects in the cottage and see how the Carnegie family lived and worked.
 They will see an original handloom and hear about the local weaving industry and reasons for local weavers’ families emigrating to America in the mid-1800s.
 As an additional activity, local schools can explore ‘Dunfermline then, now and in the future’ by comparing different maps.
 Optional ‘Question and Answer’ session with time-travelling Andrew Carnegie, or his mother or father (costumed interpretation) is also available.

 · Children will be able to gain an understanding of living conditions in Victorian times through handlingof museum objects

 · Using investigative skills in object handling sessions

 · Improving listening skills and ability to express ideas through discussion about their lives now and Andrew’s life almost 200 years ago.
 Allowing fellow pupils to share their ideas.

 Please note: free handloom weaving demonstrations, given by a professional weaver, take place once a month (April-October).
 Contact the museum for more information